jim-easterbrook/pywws/src/doc/essentials/dependencies.rst

 Graph drawing
 -------------

-The :py:mod:`pywws.Plot` module uses gnuplot to draw graphs.
+The :py:mod:`pywws.plot` module uses gnuplot to draw graphs.
 If you want to produce graphs of weather data, e.g. to include in a web page, you need to install the gnuplot application:

 *  `gnuplot <http://www.gnuplot.info/>`_ v4.2 or higher (should be available from the package manager)